gruntjs/grunt-contrib-watch/docs/watch-examples.md

 });
 ```

 **The `watch` event is not intended for replacing the standard Grunt API for configuring and running tasks.
 If you're trying to run tasks from within the `watch` event you're more than likely doing it wrong.
-Please read [cofiguring tasks](http://gruntjs.com/configuring-tasks).**
+Please read [configuring tasks](http://gruntjs.com/configuring-tasks).**

 ### Compiling Files As Needed
 A very common request is to only compile files as needed.
 Here is an example that will only lint changed files with the `jshint` task: